sajib-hassan/flask-qldb-boilerplate/README.md

 * `.flaskenv.sample` - Flask Config for environment variables, you have to copy this file and rename to `.flaskenv`.
 * `.gitignore` - Lists files and file masks of the files which should not be added to git repository.
-* `config.py.sample` - This is a config file of this RESTful API wrapper of AWS QLDB implementation.
+* `config.py.sample` - This is a config file of this RESTx API wrapper of AWS QLDB implementation.
 You have to copy this file and rename to `config.py`.
 * `local_config.py.sample` - The local environment config file that will overwrite `DevelopmentConfig`.
 You have to copy this file and rename to `local_config.py`.